How to set up a Fixed sequence automated flow

 - Set the initial product in the sequence to be available on your online store.
 Make sure to keep all other products set to unavailable on your storefront to prevent customers from entering the sequence midway.

-Step 6 - Save and test the automated experience
+Step 7 - Save and test the automated flow

-You can test the automated experience before activating it to ensure it works as intended:
+You can test the automated flow before activating it to ensure it works as intended.
+See How to test Automate flows for detailed instructions.

-Select Activate in the top right corner to enable the experience.
+Select Activate in the top right corner to enable the flow.

 Considerations